-The Facilities and Services discussion of this report demonstrates that public facilities and services are available and are adequate to serve the potential development that could occur under the existing low density plan designation.
+Finding: The Facilities and Services discussion of this report demonstrates that public facilities and services are available and are adequate to serve any potential development that could occur under the existing low density plan designation, though none is proposed.

 4. Compliance with applicable sections of Oregon Revised Statutes Chapter 222, and Metro Code 3.09;